-If you will be taking a GIAC proctored exam in the future and do not see a testing center within a reasonable driving distance (1-2 hours), please fill out this form with your location specifics.
+If you will be taking a GIAC proctored exam in the future and do not see a testing center within a reasonable driving distance (1-2 hours), please email email@example.com.
 GIAC will then contact you to help you set up an approved proctored environment.
 GIAC will also work with Pearson VUE to establish new testing centers where there are identified coverage gaps.

 Although the GIAC certification program has been certifying individuals since 2000, recently established testing standards have been adopted by the industry at large, raising the bar for high-stake, certification-granting organizations.
 The move to full proctoring has brought GIAC in line with the established international standards, such as the ISO 17024 standard.

 GIAC certification exams are open book format, but not open internet or open computer.
-Candidates are allowed to bring one arm full of books and notes into the testing room, leaving all other personal belongings outside of the testing room.
+Candidates are allowed to bring an armfull of hardcopy books and notes into the testing room, leaving all other personal belongings such as wallets, purses, hats (and other head coverings), bags and coats outside of the testing room.
+Weapons are not allowed on testing center premises.
+Please leave weapons (guns, knives, etc.) at home or stored securely in your vehicle.
 An erasable noteboard and pen will be provided for you.
 Workstation space is limited, so please plan accordingly.

 Part of what makes a credential valuable is the differentiating point regarding who is able to achieve a passing score and who is not.
 Another part of what makes a credential valuable is the amount of work that individuals put into attaining it.
 GIAC exams are based on Certification Objectives that are derived from knowledge that holders of the certification must possess.
 The amount of study that individuals put into attaining certification prior to their exam date is valuable and often a deciding factor.
 Careful review of materials and preparation in advance of your exam will be a key to success.